ruricolist/overlord/README.md

 Note that, to run the test suite, you will need to download [Core Lisp][], and, if not on Windows, you must have the `touch` program in your search path.
-(If on Windows, Powershell is used instead).
+(On Windows, Powershell is used instead).

 When I say “experimental”, I mean it.
 Anything may change at any time.